zooko/smalloc/README.md

    has recently called `malloc()`, `free()`, or `realloc()` for an allocation of this size class, then the `flh` and `eac` for this slab will already be in cache.

+   It also does not count the potential-cache-miss of using a lookup table instead of a computation to map back and forth between areas/slabs/slots and addresses.
+(The current implementation of `smalloc` does indeed use such lookup tables because benchmarking shows it is faster than computation of the same mapping.)

 4. Be *consistently* efficient.